n00b69/woa-beryllium/guide/OLD1-partition.md

 ```

 #### Formatting data
-Format all data in TWRP, or Android will not boot.
+- Format all data in TWRP, or Android will not boot.
 ( Go to Wipe > Format data > type yes )

 #### Check if Android still starts
-Just restart the phone, and see if Android still works
+- Restart the phone, and see if Android still works

 ## [Next step: Installing Windows](/guide/NEW2-install.md)